ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 ReviewService.java is most likely not a service as specified by the @Service annotation to be called when needed but rather test data for development only.
 It could be placed to src/test/java.

-In ReviewService.java, NewAccountService nas and AdService as aren't intention-revealing names.
+In ReviewService.java, the autowired fileds NewAccountService 'nas' and AdService 'as' aren't intention-revealing names.

 ### Do not repeat yourself